whoiscc/riog-project/Document/GameInterface.markdown

   is replaced, which almost means on `Redraw` call.
 * `context.system.timeStamp` current time with at least millisecond precision.
 Use it with care for pausing.
 * `context.system.width/height` the real size of canvas in pixels.
 Promised not change before next `Redraw` call.
 * `context.system.aspectRatio` how many times is the size of width to height.
-For example, draw a rect whose height is `x` and width is `x * aspectRatio` will appear as a square in screen.
+  * Draw a rect whose width is `x` and height is `x * aspectRatio` will appear as a square in screen.
+This seems incorrect at first, but actually it is because that the width and height are in percentages, so the aspect ratio, which is calculated from pixels, need to be inversely used.